Rohitpalsingh7/multi_agent_system_google_adk/README.md

 ```

 > **Important:** Agents are designed to handle only questions related to historical ad performance or future ad predictions.
 If a user asks an out-of-scope or inappropriate question, the agent will politely respond that it can only answer queries within its domain.
 When interacting with the agent, ensure your questions are relevant to ad performance analysis or predictions.
 If the agent responds that a question is out of scope, rephrase your query accordingly.
+Before executing any action, the agent may ask for your confirmation.
+Please read its response carefully and reply 'Yes' to proceed.

 Few examples :
 1. How did ads with logo perform ?